kbabiy/BddStyle.UnitTesting/CONTRIBUTING.md

 ## Purpose

 Our aim when making this library was to keep it small, lightweight, and easy to use.
-We'd rather not have more complex features that'd bloat its size or complexity.
+We'd rather not have more complex features that'd bloat its size or complexity

 ## Running

-Clone out the repo, fire up with Visual Studio 2017, and run all the tests.
+Clone out the repo, fire up with Visual Studio, and run all the tests

 When working on the feature use this checklist:
 * Implemented change